Consensus Aggregated Retractable IFTAS Allowlist Denylist

 Please note: access via FediCheck is not available to (1) domains that are approved for inclusion, and (2) domains that are observed sources.

-An audit file that lists domains approved for inclusion is available for review.
+An audit log that lists domains approved for inclusion is available for review.

 Versioning